JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    Pick your colors, pick your fonts, then click **Export theme** in the bottom right corner.
 2. On the export screen, click the **Export** dropdown and select the **Jetpack Compose (Theme.kt)** option.
-3. Unpack the archive and copy the `theme` folder into the `composeApp/src/androidMain/kotlin/com/jetbrains/spacetutorial` directory.
+3. Unpack the archive and copy the `theme` folder into the `androidApp/src/main/kotlin/com/jetbrains/spacetutorial`
+   directory:

    ![theme directory location](theme-directory.png){width=299}